draft-ietf-httpbis-resumable-upload-04.txt draft-ietf-httpbis-resumable-upload-latest.txt

 metadata or MAY ignore it.
 The "Content-Type" header field metadata or MAY ignore it.
 The "Content-Type" header field

-file.
-The "Content-Disposition" header field ([RFC6266]) can be used file.
-The "Content-Disposition" header field ([RFC6266]) can be used
+coding.
+The "Content-Disposition" header field ([RFC6266]) can be can be used to transmit a filename; if included, the parameters

-to transmit a filename; if included, the parameters SHOULD be either to transmit a filename; if included, the parameters SHOULD be either
+used to transmit a filename; if included, the parameters SHOULD be SHOULD be either "filename", "filename*" or "boundary".

-"filename", "filename*" or "boundary". "filename", "filename*" or "boundary".
+either "filename", "filename*" or "boundary".

 4.1.
 Feature Detection 4.1.
 Feature Detection